briantgil/briantgil/README.md

-# Hi there 👋
+# Hello World 👋

-I have been a technology professional since 2010.
-Initially, I attended community college for business.
-I graduated from Canisius College with a B.S. in Computer Science and a minor in Management Information Systems.
+Started as a technology professional in 2010.
+Initially, attended community college for business.
+Later, graduated from Canisius College with a B.S. in Computer Science and minor in Management Information Systems.
 I have passed certification exams for CompTIA’s Network+, A+, and Security+.
-However, I allowed my Network+ certification to expire.
+I continue to maintain continuing education credits for A+ and Sec+.

 ## My favorite websites